9 Unmissable Bucket List Activities to do in Yasawa Islands Fiji

 Fiji can seem like island paradise dripping in luxury, but it is also important to see also the incredible Polynesian culture that surrounds Fiji.

-In fact, visiting and supporting the local villages in Yasawa was one of my favorite parts of my trip!
 I met several locals, saw churches and schools, and drank the local coconuts!
 Needless to say, I met amazing people, ate amazing food, and made lifelong memories!

 5. Snorkeling and Scuba Diving